bhavikateli/Collab-App/README.md

 * Discovery Page
 	=> List of Topics
-	=> Creaters you interested in collaborating in the topic chosen
+	=> Creators you interested in collaborating in the topic chosen

 * Compose
-	=> launch camera
+	=> launch camera and create new post

 * User
 	=> Profile Page